 You will find many companies in the marina selling their tours.
 They are all around the same price, but some of them will be open to some negotiations.
-One thing to be aware of though – while you might be chatting and negotiating with someone on the docks who speaks English, they will put you onto a cruise with a helper that does not.
+Some will be legitimate, while others will not.
+A better bet is to book in advance online with a reputable operator.

 9. Take a Day Trip to San Jose del Cabo

-- Rent a car from the town centre (or online with Expedia) for a day (approx. $25USD for a one day car rental) and then drive down the Transpeninsular Highway (Hwy 1) which connects Cabo San Lucas and San Jose del Cabo.
+- Rent a car online for a day and then drive down the Transpeninsular Highway (Hwy 1) which connects Cabo San Lucas and San Jose del Cabo.
 Consider renting a car as one of the things to do in Cabo San Lucas, the freedom to explore at your own pace is incredible.
 Search for affordable rentals in Cabo here.

-- Catch the Subercabos bus service, that runs between Cabo San Lucas and San Jose del Cabo along the Tourist Corridor.
-The bus runs every 20 minutes all day, starting at 5:20am in Cabo San Lucas until about 9:30pm, and costs just 25 pesos ($1.20) a ticket.
+- Catch the Subur Cabos bus service that runs between Cabo San Lucas and San Jose del Cabo along the Tourist Corridor.
+The bus runs every 20 minutes all day, starting at 5:20am in Cabo San Lucas until about 9:30pm, and costs around $2.50 – $3 a ticket.

 ☞ SEE ALSO: Things To Do in La Paz, Mexico – A List of The Top 21